Are Blogs Are Dead my photo of Nancy White’s graphic facilitation at Northern Voice 2008 (do I have to attribute by own photo? why not?)

 Keep the flames of blogging (defined as posting to weblog??) alive.
 Well, at least I will be one flickering and flickring) candle in the wind.

-The post "Maybe Blogging is Dead After All (or our conceptualization is)" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2008/11/blogging-dead-after-all/) on November 10, 2008.
+The post "Maybe Blogging is Dead After All (or our conceptualization is)" was originally pulled like taffy through a needle's eye at CogDogBlog (http://cogdogblog.com/2008/11/blogging-dead-after-all/) on November 10, 2008.